Fruity Chicken Balls are a great finger food for kids of all ages. Great for baby-led weaning (BLW), for toddlers or in a kids lunch box.

 - Form around 25 balls with your hands.
 Shallow fry for around five minutes, until golden on both sides.

-*I add the soaked breadcrumbs to the mixture to produce a lighter, more tender ball.
-If you have an allergy then you can miss this out but the ball will be tougher.
+- I add the soaked breadcrumbs to the mixture to produce a lighter, more tender ball.
+If you have a dairy/gluten allergy then you can miss this out but the ball will be tougher.